 - Perform other duties as assigned by the Artistic Director.

-- Graduate degree in Art History or related field with a minimum of seven to 10 years’ experience required.
+- Graduate degree in art history or related field with minimum seven to 10 years’ experience required.

 - Demonstrated project management and evaluation experience.